-Assuming your bookkeeping candidate does have personal interests and passions—which is really the more likely scenario—uncovering what those interests are during the interview process can help you in several ways:
+Assuming your bookkeeping candidate does have personal interests and passions—which is really the more likely scenario—asking this bookkeeper interview question can help you in several ways:

 The orientation period has a significant impact on how a new hire views their new job, their place within the company, and their integration into the company’s culture.
 Pairing your new bookkeeper with an existing team member with shared interests will help your new hire feel more at ease in the office, which in turn will help them get up to speed and functioning productively much faster.

 While financial bonuses are nice and always appreciated, employees often respond as well—or even better—to thoughtful, creative rewards that align with their personal interests.

 Most employment candidates won’t tell you during the interview process if they want or need time off to pursue their personal interests.
 At the same time, you want to support them in their personal pursuits to keep them happy and engaged on the job.
 Knowing what your bookkeeping candidate’s interests are in advance will let you start planning right away for anticipated off-time, so it’s not a shock to you when they ask.